Kathy Beale: Initial departure and return (1998)

 The character's exit storyline revolved around her broken marriage to Phil, a prominent storyline that had been heavily featured throughout 1997.
 After deciding to leave Walford with her son Ben for South Africa, Kathy found herself the object of desire from several Walford residents, all keen for her to stay and form a relationship.
 One of the men was Grant Mitchell, her husband Phil's brother, who Kathy shared a kiss with.
 Despite indicating to Phil that she was prepared to give their relationship one last try, he failed to rendezvous with her in time, and although he made it to the airport, he was persuaded to let her go by Ian.
 Kathy was shown to depart the serial on an aeroplane after a "poignant scene" showing her embracing her son Ian.
 The episodes marking Kathy's exit were screened in a one-hour special on Good Friday 10 April 1998.
 The episodes were also notable for being the last appearance of Cindy Beale (Michelle Collins).
 Despite the high-profile exits, the episodes were beaten in the ratings by rival soap Coronation Street, which garnered 14 million viewers.
-It had been reported that EastEnders' producers had been hoping to topple the ratings success of Coronation Street's popular "Free Deirdre" storyline, the jailing of the Street's Deirdre Rachid for a crime she didn't commit.
+It had been reported that EastEnders' producers had been hoping to topple the ratings success of Coronation Street's popular "Free Deirdre" storyline, the jailing of Deirdre Barlow, portrayed by Anne Kirkbride, for a crime she did not commit.

 When Taylforth quit, she originally suggested that she was only taking a six-month break and would return in October 1998; however, this did not occur.
 It was reported in the press in August 1998, that only several months after her departure, EastEnders producers attempted to woo Taylforth back for a "week-long saga" to do a "Who's the daddy?" storyline, with Phil, Grant and Alex Healy all possible candidates for the father of Kathy's baby.
 Taylforth reportedly declined the offer in order to take other roles.

-In a 2000 interview with the Sunday Mirror Taylforth commented further on her decision to leave the serial: "I left EastEnders because after 13 years I felt I really needed a break.
+In a 2000 interview with the Sunday Mirror, Taylforth commented further on her decision to leave the serial: "I left EastEnders because after 13 years I felt I really needed a break.
 I wanted to do other things and I knew I wasn't getting any younger.
 But throughout everything that has happened in my life I have had tremendous support from the people in EastEnders.
 I love them so dearly.
 I still keep in touch with some of them, and my line when I left the show was, 'I won't say goodbye, just au revoir', and that is how I feel.
 It is nice that they have left the door open for Kathy to return."